cardano-foundation/CIPs/CIP-0119/README.md

 ### Rationale for `imageObject` and b64 encoding
 According to schema.org The `image` property inherited from [Person](https://schema.org/Person) can either be a URL to a sepparate location where an image is stored, or it can be an `imageObject`.
 The reasons why this CIP specifies the use of an imageObject is:
 1. that the data at the location specified by a URL could be subject to change without the hash in the metadata anchor needing to be changed
-2. One option has been chosen in order to limit the amount of tooling options that need to be created to cater to those wishing to read and write DRep metadata.
+2. one option has been chosen in order to limit the amount of tooling options that need to be created to cater to those wishing to read and write DRep metadata.
 This way tools know exactly what to expect.
 3. it was mooted that the `image` property could instead directly be a base64 encoded value.
 Although a simpler solution, this would not be compliant with schema.org and would therefore not be compatible with any libraries build to read/write schema.org data.

 ### A Note on Teams